 7. Take some time out of your home search to enjoy some Boston cuisine.

 Boston is a wonderful place to enjoy food and drink.
 From clam chowder to oysters, seafood is fresher in Boston than in many other parts of the country.
 A lot of the best beer is brewed here, too.
 We talked with restaurant critic MC Slim JB to come up with some ideal restaurants you should visit next time you’re in Boston.

 Popular Restaurants to Visit:

-Boston’s dining scene boasts a dizzying array of cuisines at every level of cost and formality.
+Boston’s dining scene boasts a dizzying array of cuisines at every cost and formality.
 Here are a few casual neighborhood places perfect for unwinding with fabulous food and drinks after a long workday.

 - Kava Neo-Taverna, South End — Set in the corner of Boston famed for its many restaurants, this charmer does brilliant modern Greek cuisine with wines to match in a lively, intimate room.
 It also has a sweet patio overlooking Union Park, one of the prettier Victorian blocks in this picturesque neighborhood.
 315 Shawmut Ave., Boston (617-356-1100).

 - Prairie Fire, Coolidge Corner — Brookline is technically a suburb of Boston, but its northern section is as hip and urban as the Boston neighborhoods it borders.
 This relaxed, understated newcomer does brilliant wood-fired pizzas, gorgeous pasta, and Italian-leaning small plates, all anchored by a short, sharp list of beer, wine and cocktails.
 242 Harvard St., Brookline (617-396-8199).